 - With Bread.
 The most traditional and (in my opinion) delicious option.
 Toasted, crusty bread is the perfect pairing with beef Bourguignon.

 - With Potatoes.
-Beef Bourguignon with potatoes is also tasty!
-Try either Crockpot Mashed Potatoes or Roasted Fingerling Potatoes.
+Beef Bourguignon with potatoes is pure comfort!
+Try Garlic Mashed Potatoes, a classic Baked Potato, Crockpot Mashed Potatoes or Roasted Fingerling Potatoes.

 - With Noodles.
 Egg noodles would pair nicely with this dish.